 Please note that I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-The introduction of the Nerf Hyper series in 2021 comes after the somewhat disappointing introductions of Ultra and Elite 2.0 in the two preceding years.
+The introduction of the Nerf Hyper series in 2021 comes after the somewhat disappointing introductions of Ultra and Elite 2.0 in the preceding years.

 In this article, I am going to decipher this exciting new range, I will share my honest opinion, and I will also reveal which Hyper blaster is currently the best.

 If you’re reading this, I’m sure you’re familiar with the Nerf Rival series.
 Rival was a huge game changer when the first blaster was released back in 2015.